Prep for College Admissions with These Helpful Courses

 The ACT & College Preparation Course for the Christian Student is literature-based with a list of suggested books for grades 9-11.
 Reading great literature helps improve one’s vocabulary and critical reading skills.

 Level: High School, suggested for grade 11

 You can register online or ask them to mail forms.

 You may want to check out calculators–one can use SAT approved calculators on the test.
 Most of them show on the labels which are SAT approved.

 You can use the info on the PSAT scores to focus on certain areas to help raise scores.

 Sometimes if the SAT scores are just a little higher, you can qualify for better scholarships.
 It is not hard to raise them around 50-100 points if you take time to look at the test scores and see which areas could be improved.

 One trend we have noticed is that some colleges are allowing students with good grades to write essays instead of submitting SAT or ACT scores.
-Two of our children have been admitted to college this way.
+Three of our children were admitted to college this way.
 It goes along with the trend that colleges are creating their own placement tests.
 Incoming students are required to take the placement tests in English and college math or algebra.
-I’ve also seen instances when the students are tested on their computer skills.
+I’ve also seen instances when the students are tested on computer skills and a foreign language.